This Is the Secret Ingredient to Extra Fluffy Scrambled Eggs (It’s Not Milk!)

 Apparently, whisking in a dollop of sour cream for every two eggs in the bowl will give the absolute best texture.
 “Many people add milk or half and half to their eggs before they put them in the pan,” writes Joanna Saltz for Delish.
 “But sour cream offers that same creaminess, but with a little more body.”

 If that doesn’t convince you to try, maybe the backing of Michelin-recognized chef Justin Ferguson will.
 Adding sour cream instead of milk into eggs “makes them creamy and richer without diluting the eggs’ bright, yellow color,” he tells Refinery29.

-For the best results, full-fat sour cream will give a richer texture than low- or non-fat versions, according to The Kitchn.
+For the best results, full-fat sour cream will give a richer texture than low- or non-fat versions.
 Even if using milk to whip up scrambled eggs won’t ruin your breakfast, make sure you never make these 25 cooking mistakes that totally ruin your food!